ochosteve08/Treblle-API-Security-Hackathon/readme.md

 - Node.js: JavaScript runtime environment for running the server-side code.
 - JSON Web Tokens (JWT): Used for user authentication and authorization.
 - bcrypt: Used for hashing user passwords for security.

+## Documentation

+### Swagger Documentation

+Access the Swagger documentation for the API by visiting [http://localhost:3500/api/v1/docs](http://localhost:3000/docs).
+This interactive documentation provides details about available endpoints, request parameters, and response formats.

+You can also download the Swagger JSON file directly from [http://localhost:3500/api/v1/docs.json](http://localhost:3000/docs.json).

+### Postman Documentation

+Explore the Postman documentation to interact with the API.
+Visit

+the [Postman Documentation](https://documenter.getpostman.com/view/25943148/2s9YeEcsJm) to find detailed information about the API requests, examples, and usage.

+License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---